Niagara to Toronto: Vineyards vistas to downtown views

 Location: 550 Wellington Street West, Toronto

-With its stylish décor, top-notch service and signature cocktails, you won’t want to leave the Shangri-La Toronto, especially if you treat yourself to a visit at the Miraj Hamman Spa.
+With its stylish décor, top-notch service and signature cocktails, you won’t want to leave, especially if you treat yourself to a visit at the Miraj Hamman Spa.

 Location: 188 University Avenue, Toronto